tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 	- This conflicts directly with their authoritarianism
 	- feudalism does not tack onto this,
 	- they have systems of oppression but maybe they are post influence slavery,
-	- Independence and social norms regarding {connection}
+	- Independence and social norms regarding {connection
+- WHy dont the goblins know where they are

 # Plates a spinning
 ## Set tone